akvanaparthy/Docugent/README.md

 The application uses Retrieval-Augmented Generation (RAG) to provide accurate answers:

-1. User query is embedded using OpenAI's embedding model
+1. User query is embedded using the local LLM's embedding model
 2. Similarity search finds relevant document chunks
 3. Context is combined with the query
-4. GPT-3.5-turbo generates a response based on the context
+4. Local LLM generates a response based on the context

-## Vercel Pro Plan Features
+## Local LLM Features

-This application leverages several Vercel Pro plan features:

-- **Extended Function Duration**: 30-second timeout for document processing
-- **AI Gateway**: Centralized AI model access and management
-- **Enhanced Analytics**: Monitor usage and performance
-- **Priority Support**: Faster deployment and issue resolution
+This application is designed to work with local LLMs:

+- **Privacy-First**: All processing happens locally
+- **Cost-Effective**: No ongoing API costs
+- **Customizable**: Use any model that fits your needs
+- **Offline Capable**: Works without internet connection

 ## Limitations

 - **In-Memory Storage**: Document storage is currently in-memory and will reset on deployment
-- **File Size Limits**: Vercel has a 10MB limit for serverless functions
+- **File Size Limits**: 10MB limit for file uploads
 - **Processing Time**: Large documents may take time to process
+- **Local LLM Dependency**: Requires a local LLM server to be running

 ## Future Enhancements